 Intensity-modulated radiation therapy (IMRT) is a form of external beam radiation that allows a higher dose of radiation to be directed to the tumor, while minimizing the amount of radiation received by healthy brain tissue.
 The use of IMRT may result in fewer side effects compared to standard external beam radiation.

-Following the 6-week course of radiation, patients with glioblastoma are typically prescribed temozolomide (Temodar), a chemotherapy taken in pill form.
+Either during or following the 6-week course of radiation, people with glioblastoma are typically prescribed temozolomide (Temodar), a chemotherapy taken in pill form.
 Temozolomide was approved by the U.S. Food and Drug Administration (FDA) in 2005 for the treatment of adult patients with newly-diagnosed glioblastoma.
 The goal of temozolomide is to stop or slow cell growth.

 The chemotherapy carmustine (Bicnu, Gliadel) is sometimes used to treat certain types of brain tumors, including glioblastoma.
 Carmustine is administered as a wafer, placed in the area where the tumor was removed during surgery.